bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Climatic_suitability_for_the_tiger_mosquito_-_season_length.md

 The duration of tiger mosquito presence is also known as the mosquito season.
 Outside of this period mosquitos die off or go into diapause.

 **Data Sources**
-The season length for tiger mosquito suitability is calculated using bias-adjusted EURO-CORDEX data for two CMIP5 scenarios with different possible future greenhouse gas emissions; RCP4.5 (medium emissions) and RCP8.5 (high emissions).
+The season length for tiger mosquito suitability is calculated using bias-adjusted EURO-CORDEX data for two CMIP5 scenarios with different possible future greenhouse gas emissions: RCP4.5 (medium emissions) and RCP8.5 (high emissions).
 The data covers the period 1971 to 2099 and statistics are averaged for 30 years in overlapping time periods set 10 years apart.
 Finally, the time series are averaged for the model ensemble.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
 Further information about this indicator can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agroclimatic-indicators?tab=overview).